Is an RFID Reader or a Wireless Barcode Scanner the Better Tool for You?

 Wireless Barcode Scanner

 Barcodes are more common for identification of consumer products such as in retail or grocery stores.
-The vertical bars on the barcodes represent the same numbers listed at the bottom, and when scanned using a wireless barcode scanner, product information is obtained instantly.
-With the simplicity of barcodes comes the advantage of security, since barcodes can only be scanned individually–using a wireless barcode scanner for example–and must be scanned within a close distance to obtain any information.
+The vertical bars on the barcodes represent the same numbers listed at the bottom.
+When scanned using a wireless barcode scanner, product information is obtained instantly.
+With the simplicity of barcodes comes the advantage of security.
+Barcodes can only be scanned individually and must be scanned within a close distance to obtain any information.
 They can also be printed cheaply and quickly, but can only hold a minimal amount of information, and can never be overwritten.

 In the retail industry, barcodes allow automated reordering.
 By scanning one product in your store you can tell how many are left in stock and reordering this product is made simpler.
 If you are looking to open a new business where you will carry many different products and expect to be reordering these products often, barcodes paired with a wireless barcode scanner are an excellent way to keep track of your inventory.

 Motorola Scanner Models – 1D / 2D Barcode – Wireless

 Motorola LI4278 Wireless Linear Imager Barcode Scanner